Annuities in Australia: Pros and Cons

 - The nature of an annuity may mean that it is backed by very conservative investments.
 Your income may be relatively low, but secure, and effectively an annuity might pay less than a market-linked investment

-- At present, only a few companies are offering lifetime annuities in Australia and that may be reflecting a relative lack of competition in terms of price and features
+- At present, only a few companies are offering lifetime annuities in Australia and that may be reflected ina relative lack of competition in terms of price and features

 - Inheritance - other than during a guaranteed period, money cannot be passed on to your estate from a lifetime annuity (unless you have a minimum payment term as part of the annuity contract, or a "reversionary annuity" which means your spouse or dependent gets income payments if you die).